berkut116/StreiSand/README.md

 This is my fork for <i>kassemz/streisand</i> (forked from <i>StreisandEffect/streisand</i>)

-Checked and proofed to work on Oracle Cloud Ubuntu 20.04 arm64
+Checked and proved to work on Oracle Cloud Ubuntu 20.04 arm64

 <br>